ttdunlap33/code-quiz/README.md

     * 100 second timer will start upon beginning the 5 question quiz
     * Time is deducted upon each incorrect answer
     * Once a question is answered, the next will appear
-    * Score is saved at the end
+    * Score is saved at the end of quiz

  ### Technologies Used
     * HTML5